sevagh/headbang.py/docs/index.md

     * From the MIREX SMC testbench, we can see that some configurations of the `ConsensusBeatTracker` can rival the Goto score of the standalone DBN beat tracker, demonstrating the effectiveness of ensemble or consensus-based techniques.
 In spite of this outcome, the default of the project is still set to all 6 algorithms (for producing the best perceptual results in the overall `HeadbangBeatTracker`, in my opinion).
 * Second, musical videos with people headbanging (or moving in general) were analyzed, and peaks in motion were tracked and displayed along with the beat tracking outputs of `HeadbangBeatTracker`.

-The code uses modern Python (3.7+), is intentionally lightweight to be extended and modified, and uses well-known and leading open-source libraries for math and numerical computing (numpy, scipy, matplotlib), MIR (essentia, madmom, librosa),  and computer vision (OpenCV, OpenPose).
+The code uses modern Python (3.7+), is intended to be configured, extended, and modified, and uses well-known and leading open-source libraries for math and numerical computing (numpy, scipy, matplotlib), MIR (essentia, madmom, librosa),  and computer vision (OpenCV, OpenPose).

 # References